-Taking nutritional Oregano supplements can benefit cancer patients with Monoclonal gammopathy of undetermined significance (MGUS) on Lenalidomide treatment.
-But avoid Oregano supplements if on Decitabine treatment for TET2+ Chronic Myelomonocytic Leukemia.
-Similarly, taking the nutritional supplement Oregano can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional supplement Oregano when at genetic risk of cancer due to mutation of gene GATA2.
+Taking Oregano extracts or nutritional supplements may benefit Primary Myoepithelial carcinoma patients on Radiation treatment over Maral nutritional supplements.
+But Oregano supplements or Oregano extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Coriander.
+Similarly, taking nutritional supplements Oregano may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene HRAS over Soy Bean.
+But avoid nutritional supplements Oregano when at genetic risk of cancer due to mutation of gene ASXL1.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as TET2+ Chronic Myelomonocytic Leukemia or Monoclonal gammopathy of undetermined significance (MGUS), the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Oregano.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Myoepithelial carcinoma or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Oregano.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Oregano?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene GATA2 the same as due to mutation of gene CDKN1B?
-Are the implications of TET2+ Chronic Myelomonocytic Leukemia same as Monoclonal gammopathy of undetermined significance (MGUS)?
-Is it one and the same if you are on treatment with Decitabine or on Lenalidomide?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Oregano extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene HRAS the same as due to mutation of gene ASXL1?
+Are the implications of Primary Myoepithelial carcinoma the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Radiation?

 Oregano is a perennial plant grown in Mediterranean region and the United states.
 Oregano is found in dried or oil form and has many health benefits.
 Some of these are: